Bert-Proesmans/windows/README.md

 * [SOON] Tree Style Tab (SOON ™️, at this rate maybe in 2 years**)

 ** WHY IS IT SO HARD TO JUST IMPLEMENT ONE OF THE MOST POPULAR EXTENSIONS (FOR LITERAL YEARS) IN A NATIVE WAY?

+#### Firefox sync

+Login to restore extensions, bookmarks, and settings.

+#### Firefox user chrome

+To remove the topbar, where the browser tabs are located, we have to style the browser windows (the "chrome").
+This method is marked as deprecated, but no alternative/better method is currently known.

+1. Locate user profile folder
+    - about:profiles -> open roaming folder
+    - C:\Users\Bert\AppData\Roaming\Mozilla\Firefox\Profiles\*
+1. Create folder 'chrome'
+1. Copy file userChrome.css into 'chrome' folder
+    - C:\Users\Bert\AppData\Roaming\Mozilla\Firefox\Profiles\*\chrome\userChrome.css
+1. Enable legacy user modifications
+    - about:config -> toolkit.legacyUserProfileCustomizations.stylesheets = true

+#### TreeStyleTab

+Go into settings and configure the extension like below;

+* Style contents for left side
+* Theme: Proton
+* Disable animation effects
+* Add firefox/treestyletab.css into Advanced > User style sheet

 ### Windhawk